The nature of the results you are trying to achieve will determine the type of change you need to create and the work stream to make it happen.

 A clear, concise communication plan should be defined at the beginning of your project, and refined along the way.
 You want to address all stakeholders to define the mission and objective, as well as describing progress along the way.

 Your Change Leadership work stream should also include forums to allow employees, either in groups or 1:1, to discuss their concerns.
-Training may be a clear requirement depending on the change you are making.
+Leadership coaching will be a clear requirement depending on the change you are making.
 Coaching employees to understand and come to terms with the potential changes can be invaluable.

 And there may be a need to address real concerns with regard to risks and resistance.
 Employee forums to get past these issues are critical.
 If unaddressed these issues can undermine all of the technical changes and improvements you are making.